twagar11/ansible-labs/modules/Module-Ping.md

 ## Step 3 - Running a sample

-run the following command to see the results
+Run the following command to see the results

 ```bash
 $ ansible webserver -m ping